 Intelligent machines have caused a massive revolution across industries.
 Yet we probably have not witnessed the best of what AI inventions can do.
 In general, most technological inventions came up to make life/work easier for humans.
 In the workplace, they have been used to perform some repetitive tasks initially performed by humans yet much faster and more productively to enhance overall operational performance and allow employees to focus on more valuable work.
 Technology has enhanced decision-making, problem-solving, and critical thinking while improving our knowledge and learning abilities.

-Artificial Intelligence (AI) is impacting industries and humans in very many ways.
+Artificial Intelligence Course in Hong Kong (AI) is impacting industries and humans in very many ways.
 The main goal of AI is to simulate human intelligence into machines to create expert machines capable of thinking, working, and making decisions like humans.
 AI has been the driver of technologies like IoT, big data, robotics, and many more that have emerged in the past decade.
 On the flip side, many believe that the emergence and implementation of AI and its sub-branches in organizations will replace certain roles and lead to job losses.
 While this might be true to some extent, 34% of human resource leaders are looking at staff training and reskilling as a way around it.
 In other words, it is time for employees to consider undertaking an artificial intelligence, big data, or machine learning course and others to align their skills to job market demands.